 - Complicate your characters.
 Would a spinal surgeon have a bunch of tattoos?
 Probably not, which means if the spinal surgeon in your story has a bunch of tattoos, he’ll be mysterious and extra interesting.
 Choose personality traits and descriptions that don’t quite add up!

 - Make the story emotional by killing off a significant character.
 Some authors have a hard time with this one, but death is part of life.
 In fact, it’s the one thing we can all count on.
 Killing a character is almost necessary when your cast is constantly facing danger of a life-threatening variety.

 - Plant a red herring in your story.
 It confuses readers in a delightful way.
-It looks like the heroine will fall for the charming doctor but it turns out the man she really loves is a dreamy architect.
+It looks like the heroine will fall for the charming doctor, but it turns out the man she really loves is a con artist.
 Red herrings work especially well in mystery stories.

 - Let your characters be affected by the events that unfold.
 The point of a story is to show characters experiencing something significant or meaningful, something important enough to change them.
 By the end, the characters should undergo attitude adjustments, adopt new philosophies, or otherwise evolve from who they were when we first met them.

 - Engage readers with irony; it makes people think.
 The atheist experiences a miracle.
 A fugitive on the run gets captured because he saves someone’s life.
 A fire station burns down.